DataDog/documentation/content/en/synthetics/browser_tests.md

 * Refresh the current page of the scenario.
 * Follow a specific link.
 In the "Enter link URL" box, you must prepend your URLs with `http` or `https`.
 * Go to an email and click link.
-After creating the [email variable][9], and recording the step that will trigger the email, that step will allow you to access your Synthetics inbox.
-You then need to choose the email you're interested and click the link you want your browser test to click on.
+This step allows you to access your Synthetics mail inbox after creating an [email variable][9] to choose the email you are interested in and click the link you want your browser test to click on.

 #### Hover